Josh-Joseph/gen-code-from-requirements-doc/generated_projects/local_discord_bot/project_design_document.md

 ## Logging

 The built-in `logging` module will be used with module-level loggers formatted as `YYYY-MM-DD HH:MM:SS | LEVEL | MESSAGE` where the datetime is in UTC.
-Log all messages received and sent by the bot at the `DEBUG` level and all actions taken by the bot at the `INFO` level.
+Log all messages received and sent by the bot at the `DEBUG` level and all actions taken by the bot at the `INFO` level (such as subscribing users or unsubscribing users).

 ## set_up_and_run_bot.sh